Tide's Cybersecurity Fabric

 FAQs

-While some of the underlying cryptographic primitives (Shamir's Secret Sharing, sMPC, Zero-Knowledge Proofs, Blind Signatures) have existed for decades, those were computationally impractical and existed in isolation, detached from practical use cases.
-Three things changed: (1) Network connectivity became acceptable requirement for business operations thanks to the XaaS models, (2) Computing power made threshold cryptography viable at scale, and (3) Tide proprietary redesign, optimizations, and consolidation under one scheme (Ineffable Cryptography) reduced the round-trips required for usable operations from minutes to microseconds.
+Some of the underlying cryptographic primitives have existed for decades, but were computationally impractical and existed in isolation.
+Three things changed: network connectivity became a standard requirement for business operations, computing power made threshold cryptography viable at scale, and Tide developed new cryptographic constructions and consolidated them with existing primitives into a unified scheme (Ineffable Cryptography) that reduced round-trips from minutes to microseconds.
+Tide's contribution is not just consolidation; it includes novel protocols like PRISM and the Double-Blind Threshold Signature Scheme that did not exist before.

-Traditional key management systems still have a master key somewhere that someone has full authority over - in an HSM, in memory during operations, or in a secure enclave.
-That's a single point of failure that is no longer just theoretical - rather a proven attack vector.
-Tide's keys literally never exist in whole form, not even for a microsecond.
+Traditional key management systems still have a master key somewhere that someone has full authority over, whether in an HSM, in memory during operations, or in a secure enclave.
+That is a singular point of failure, and a proven attack vector.
+Tide's keys never exist in whole form, not even for a microsecond.
+More importantly, Tide dissolves authority over the key as well: no single administrator can direct its use, no single policy engine decides when it acts, and no single governance model determines who can change its behaviour.

-The Tide Cybersecurity Fabric is decentralized across independent organizations globally that operate independanty of any single organization.
-For it to 'go down,' you'd need simultaneous failures of over 30% of the nodes you use.
-Unlike most SaaS/PaaS/IaaS providers that usually rely on a single infrastruture provider, Tide's decentralized nature provides a much higher degree of resilience.
+The Cybersecurity Fabric is decentralized across independent organizations globally, each operating independently of any single organization.
+For it to go down, you would need simultaneous failures of over 30% of the nodes you use.
+Unlike most SaaS providers that rely on a single infrastructure provider, Tide's decentralized architecture provides a substantially higher degree of resilience.

-No. While both use decentralization, Tide doesn't require consensus on a global ledger.
-There's no mining, no energy waste, and no public transaction history.
-It's pure cryptographic protocol, not a distributed database.
-Think of it as borrowing blockchain's decentralization philosophy without its overhead.
+No. While both use decentralization, Tide does not require consensus on a global ledger.
+There is no mining, no energy waste, and no public transaction history.
+It is a pure cryptographic protocol, not a distributed database.

 Yes.
-In fact, it exceeds most compliance requirements because sensitive data never exists in cleartext on your infrastructure.
+Tide exceeds most compliance requirements because sensitive authority material never exists in cleartext on your infrastructure.
 You maintain data sovereignty while achieving higher security than traditional HSM-based approaches.
 Audit logs are cryptographically verifiable without exposing the underlying secrets.